Facilities Management Glossary

 Good Practice Guide.

 Gross External Area.
-Includes enclosed roof plant, balconies, thickness of external walls and
+Includes enclosed roof plant, balconies, thickness of external walls and internal parking.

 Gross Internal Area.
 Excludes external walls, balconies, roof plant and parking from GEA.